Charity and community partners

 To help ﬁght homelessness and support people facing disadvantage in Melbourne, Coles partners with the Collingwood Football Club’s Community Foundation.

-As part of the partnership, we work with the foundation to increase the number of meals and accommodation and support services for homeless people in Melbourne.
+As part of the partnership, Coles supports the Foundation to provide meals and accommodation and support services for people affected by homelessness in Melbourne, as well as the Collingwood Football Club’s wheelchair football and Reclink community teams.

-Coles helps power Australia’s most talented rowers by providing them with groceries at their National Training Centres in Canberra and Sydney.
+Coles has been a proud partner of Rowing Australia since 2018, helping to fuel Australia’s most talented rowers by providing them with groceries at their National Training Centres in Canberra and Sydney.

 Helping Australians lead healthier, happier lives